lexbor/docs/source/examples/html/html2sexpr.md

-# Converting HTML Tag Tree to S-Expressions: Example
+# Converting HTML Tag Tree to S-Expressions

 This article provides an in-depth explanation of the code from the file `lexbor/html/html2sexpr.c`.
 The example demonstrates how to use the `lexbor` library to convert an HTML tag tree into an s-expression string, which is output to `stdout`.
 It covers the process of reading an HTML file, parsing it into a DOM tree, traversing the tree, and then serializing it into s-expressions.